jonnyhoeven/workshop/WORKSHOP.md

 ## Some notes about Namespaces

-Namespaces a method to divide cluster resources and quota's They are intended for use in environments with many users spread across multiple teams or projects.
+Namespaces divide cluster resources and quota's
+They are intended for use in environments with many users spread across multiple teams or projects.
 Namespaces are not a security feature, to isolate different users or namespaces from each other we need tools like [Loft](https://loft.sh/) that leverage RBAC (Role based account control) to securely isolate namespaces